MicrosoftDocs/powerapps-docs/powerapps-docs/teams/area-inspection.md

 ![Inspect an area](media/area-inspection/inspect-area.png "Inspect an area")

-1. Search box: Searches for areas based on the area type selected.
+1. **Search box** - searches for areas based on the area type selected.

-1. Area types: Lists all the area types with and additional option *All* selected by default.
+1. **Area types** - lists all the area types with and additional option.
+Default: *All*.

-1. Areas: Lists all the areas based on selected area.
+1. **Areas** - lists all the areas based on selected area.
 If *All* is selected, all the areas are listed by default.

 ### Select an inspection form